DeanGaffney/15ed5bb6-0ac0-4f39-a5e1-96b96f6726f7/README.md

     }
 ]'
 ```
-- Request Body Attributes
+- Request Body Attributes:
-    `metricType` - A metric type.
+    - `metricType` - A metric type.
 Valid metric types are ["TEMPERATURE", "HUMIDITY", "WIND_SPEED"].
 This is required.
-    `value` - A floating point number containing the value of the metric.
+    - `value` - A floating point number containing the value of the metric.

 #### Response